the13fools/lets-get-lost/pages/curvy overture.md

 In this section, we will then experiment with ways in which we can use these tools to control the curvature of a geometry as it relaxes.
 In performing these experiments, we will draw from a few different sources of inspiration.

-One is the emerging field of [Discrete Differential Geometry](http://ddg.cs.columbia.edu/), which seeks to define ways of measuring curvature in a setting where all the peices of your geometry are locally triangles in a mesh.
+One is the emerging field of [Discrete Differential Geometry](http://ddg.cs.columbia.edu/), which seeks to define ways of measuring curvature in a setting where all the pieces of your geometry are locally triangles in a mesh.

 Another perspective is furnished by the concept of [zippergons]({{ site.baseurl}}/public/img/thurston-zippergon.pdf), i.e. that you can make technically "flat" manifolds look a lot like they have curvature by stepping away from the study of [polyhedra](https://stemkoski.github.io/Three.js/Polyhedra.html).
 One cute application of this idea is the [2014 World Cup Ball](http://www.science4all.org/le-nguyen-hoang/brazuca/).